MORGAN OVERRIDERS (the originals)

 Sad.. because the Morris Minor is a well-beloved car still and there is

 a constant supply of relatively inexpensive parts for it because of the

 level of demand.
-The Morris Minor overdress are indeed shaped exactly like
+The Morris Minor overriders are indeed shaped exactly like

-at the wrong angle.
-They will not fit a Morgan unless the bracket is removed
+at the wrong angle for a Morgan.
+If the bracket is removed

-and repositioned for a Morgan and welded in place..ruining the chrome finish.
+and repositioned for a Morgan and re-welded. the process ruins the chrome finish.